gpstar81/GPStar-proton-pack/PACK-REV2.md

 ## Circuit Schematic

-Half size Proto Board ([1609 Adafruit](https://www.adafruit.com/product/1609)) or any other brand.
+Use a half size protoboard like ([1609 Adafruit](https://www.adafruit.com/product/1609)) or by any other brand.
 These work similar to a breadboard, where LETTERED columns run horizontal and are connected as a group, and each side contains 2 rails for (+) and (-) connections and run vertically along the board, also connected together.

-Connections from stock JST-XH connectors will be split to maximize use of the smallest protoboard possible.
-This is a non-reversible change and removes the ability to swap components without de-soldering wires.
+Connections from stock JST-XH connectors may be split to maximize use of the smallest protoboard possible.
+This is a non-reversible change and removes the ability to swap components without de-soldering wires. *This is your last caution before proceeding!*

 **Special Component Naming Conventions**